Health Care System in India: Policies of Exclusion Working Against the Poor

 On paper, there are a number of social security schemes such as Rashtriya Swasthya Bima Yojana, Employment State Insurance scheme, Central Government Health Scheme etc, but studies reveal that 86% of rural patients and 82% of urban patients are not covered under any of these schemes.

 The high cost of hospitalization and treatment thus disproportionately affects the people who have no social security coverage.
-This in turn leads to families sinking into poverty, compromising on food (quality and quantity) and other preventive health measures, such as vaccines, which are not promoted effectively anyway by the public sector.
+This in turn leads to families, compromising on food (quality and quantity) and other preventive health measures, such as vaccines, which are not promoted effectively anyway by the public sector.

 For low income groups, falling sick acts as “double jeopardy” most of the time.
 They not only end up losing their income during the days that they are ill but for treatment and medical emergency, they also have to spend their limited savings if any.
 Between 8-9% of households across rural and urban areas have reported the need to take loans to meet their medical expenses.